 What is a standup?

 Within the software development world, teams that use agile/scrum methodology conduct check-ins for their development team.
+In these remote working days they have become popular beyond the software development space.
 It’s typically time-boxed, and consist of the following three questions:

 - What did you do yesterday?